What is Mixed Gonadal Dysgenesis?

 What causes mixed gonadal dysgenesis?

-How do the reproductive parts develop in people with mixed gonadal dysgenesis?
+How do the reproductive parts develop in people with Mixed Gonadal Dysgenesis?

 - Gonads: There may be a typical gonad on one side and an underdeveloped (“streak”) gonad on the other side.

 - Vagina: Some people with MGD may have a small vagina.
 Some may have a urogenital sinus.
-TA urogenital sinus is when the vagina and the tube carrying urine join up inside the body.
+A urogenital sinus is when the vagina and the tube carrying urine join up inside the body.
 Instead of having two holes on the outside of the body, there is just one.

 - Karyotype – This is a blood test that looks at a person’s chromosomes, including the X and Y chromosomes.
 This may show if there is a mixed pattern of chromosomes.